 On this trek, you’ll walk from the Pin valley in Kullu to the Pin valley in Spiti.
 To avoid any confusion, I am going to refer to them as Kullu and Spiti valley.

 Kullu valley is a little bit of heaven with a wild heart.
 And Spiti valley is somewhat like a lone wolf, tough and content with its isolation.
-As you step from one valley to the other, the dramatic change in the landscape will make you feel like you are in a different country all together.
+As you step from one valley to the other, the dramatic change in the landscape will make you feel like you are in a different country altogether.
 But you’ll see indefinite beauty in both valleys.

 Throughout your journey, you’ll notice some major differences, and if I were to categorize them, I’d club them into religion and beauty.